fastapi/fastapi/docs/en/docs/alternatives.md

 It doesn't use a data validation, serialization and documentation third-party library like Pydantic, it has its own.
 So, these data type definitions would not be reusable as easily.

-It requires a little bit more verbose configurations.
+It requires a bit more verbose configurations.
 And as it is based on WSGI (instead of ASGI), it is not designed to take advantage of the high-performance provided by tools like Uvicorn, Starlette and Sanic.

 The dependency injection system requires pre-registration of the dependencies and the dependencies are solved based on the declared types.
 So, it's not possible to declare more than one "component" that provides a certain type.